dmishin/dmishin.github.io/src/[crystals]/index.md

 * [Triglycine sulfate](@root/crystals/triglycine-sulfate//) {3NH2CH2COOH*H2SO4}
 * [Carbamato zinc sulfate](@root/crystals/urea-zinc-sulfate//) {[Zn(CON2H4)6]SO4*?H2O}
 ### Double sulfates: Tutton's salts
-There are many sulfates that have 2 different matals in it, in stoichiometric proportion.
+There are many sulfates that have 2 different metals in it, in stoichiometric proportion.
 They form several families of similar compounds.
 Tutton's salts are compounds of general formula: {M^I2M^(II)(SO4)2*6H2O}, where {M^I} and {M^(II)} stand for univalent and bivalent anions.
-In minerelogy, they are called schoenites.
+In mineralogy, they are called schoenites.

 * [Ammonium zinc sulfate](@root/crystals/ammonium-zinc-sulfate//) {(NH4)2Zn(SO4)2*6H2O}
 * [Ammonium iron(II) sulfate](@root/crystals/mohr-salt//) {(NH4)2Fe(SO4)2*6H2O}, also known as Mohr's salt.
 * [Potassium magnesium sulfate](@root/crystals/potassium-magnesium-sulfate//) {KMg(SO4)2*6H2O}, mineral schoenite.
+* [Mixed K-Mg and K-Cu schoenite](@root/crystals/magnesium-copper-potassium-sulfate//), {K2(Mg0.5Cu0.5)(SO4)2*6H2O}

 ### Double sulfates: bloedite family
-Bloedites are similar to tutton's salts (schienites), but have 4 molecules of water.
+Bloedites are similar to Tutton's salts (schoenites), but have 4 molecules of water instead of 6.
 They also can include {Na} ions.

 * [Sodium zinc sulfate](@root/crystals/zinc-sodium-sulfate//) {Na2Zn(SO4)2*4H2O}, mineral Changoite.